RTO_form_api.js

 - Any target host you want to open or automate must also be allow-listed.

-show a friendly “install / enable / allow-list this site” message.
+If detection fails, show a friendly “install / enable / allow-list this site” message.

 Download